raokrutarth/ATM_2.0/README.md

 ## The "master" Branch

 No code should be directly committed to the "master" branch.
 Code should only be merged into "master" from the develop branch when a release point has been reached.

+# Components

+The following components are contained in this repository.

+## Client

+The client application runs on the ATM itself and displays the user interface.

+## Server

+The server application forms the core of the backend.